alyptik/cepl/README.md

 #### Command line options:

+	-a, --asm			Name of file to output assembly to
 	-c, --compiler		Specify alternate compiler
 	-e, --eval			Evaluate the following argument as C/C++ code -h, --help			Show help/usage information
-	-o, --output		Name of the file to output C/C++ code to -p, --parse		    Disable addition of dynamic library symbols to readline completion -s, --std		    Specify which C/C++ standard to use -v, --version		Show version information
+	-o, --output		Name of the file to output C/C++ code to -p, --parse			Disable addition of dynamic library symbols to readline completion -s, --std			Specify which C/C++ standard to use
+	-v, --version		Show version information
 	-w, --warnings		Compile with "-Wall -Wextra -pedantic" flags -l					Link against specified library (flag can be repeated) -I					Search directory for header files (flag can be repeated) -L					Search directory for libraries (flag can be repeated)

-#### Lines prefixed with a `;` are interpreted as commands (`[]` text is optional).
+#### Lines prefixed with a `;` are interpreted as commands (`[]` text is optional)

 	;f[unction]		Line is defined outside of main() (e.g. ;f #define SWAP2(X) ((((X) >> 8) & 0xff) | (((X) & 0xff) << 8)))
 	;h[elp]			Show help